ppacer/ppacer.github.io/src/content/docs/internals/dags.md

 ## Tests and validations for DAGs

-The first and most obvious test you should have for your DAGs is verifying that graph of tasks are actually directed acyclic graphs.
+A fundamental test for your DAGs is to ensure that the task graph indeed forms a directed acyclic graph.
 Given that you have a function which builds your registry, you can do it like this

 ```go